 Around the State

 Oregon is a state with regional differences between the Coast, Valley, Central and Eastern Oregon.
 Potential solutions to address the challenges facing our state need to be reflective of those regional differences and the potential unintended consequences that might be experienced by citizens living in those regions.
-Key issues that do impact all regions and do need a statewide solution.
+Key issues do impact all regions but may not be solved with one statewide approach.